oonap0oo/small-Python-projects/README.md

  Function branch() draws one branch and calls function start_new_branches().
  Function start_new_branches() calls branch() three times to draw branches with different angles.
 Recursion depth is controlled by parameter number_of_recursions

+## wbridge.py
+Calculate output voltage of a Wheatstone Bridge as function of one variable resistor Rx using Kirchhoff circuit laws and left division operator with a matrix and vector.
+Made to compare code with a GNU Octave script doing the same calculations: [wbridge.m](https://github.com/oonap0oo/GNU_Octave_scripts/blob/23891978e31cf807bc051fc30719fc4f2e71cebe/wbridge.m)